UniMath/agda-unimath/src/structured-types/involutive-type-of-h-space-structures.lagda.md

-# The involutive type of H-Space structures on a pointed type
+# The involutive type of H-space structures on a pointed type

 ```agda
 module structured-types.involutive-type-of-h-space-structures where